aquilesC/aquiles.me/content/literature/202201061619 Treating a business model as a scientific model.md

 - Source: [@camuffo2019]
-- Tags: #entrepreneurship-principles #sciprenerus #business-models
+- Tags: #entrepreneurship-principles #scipreneurs #business-models

 A business model is, in essence, an approximation to reality in pretty much the same way a scientific model is.
 Models are built with partial knowledge and try to predict the future, they are based on hypotheses, and have a certain degree of uncertainty.